 If the lumbar MRI shows Type 1 or Type 2 MC, a doctor could recommend a conservative treatment plan that could include:

-These could be utilized in conjunction with spine specialist care in addressing symptoms and pain.
-However, if the pain does not ease or reduce with conservative treatment, a doctor could suggest an outpatient procedure.
+These could be used in conjunction with spine specialist care to address symptoms and pain.
+However, a doctor could suggest an outpatient procedure if the pain does not ease or reduce with conservative treatment.

-Candidates for this procedure usually qualify meeting the following:
+Candidates for this procedure usually qualify by meeting the following: